“Oh my God! It was awful! The dead things. The abyss. Crawling out … rat-like things, with fangs and claws …”

-With a sharp cry, Dylan dropped the urn and grabbed his head in both hands.
-“No, no!
-Arika, he’s back!
+With a sharp wail, Dylan dropped the urn and grabbed his head in both hands.
+“No, Arika, he’s back!
 I was in that disgusting body.
 Oh my God!
 It was awful!
 The dead things.
 The abyss.
 Crawling out … rat-like things, with fangs and claws … The abyss.
-It wants me – I can’t – No, no, no!
+It wants me – I can’t – No, no, no, no, no!
 I can’t –”

 The corpse gurgled again and Dylan threw his hands away and snarled, “Damn you, worthless cur!
-Fight me, will you? – the supreme sorcerer and heir to New Earth?
+Fight me, will you? –supreme sorcerer and heir to New Earth?
 I should have throttled your scrawny neck when I had the chance!”

 Suddenly he faltered, grabbed his head again and cried, “Arika!
 Help me!
 I can’t hold on!
 He’s too –”